maximgorbatyuk/MG.Utils/src/MG.Utils.AspNetCore.DatabaseView/readme.md

 This nuget allows you to view table content of your ASP.NET core application during runtime.
 The nuget creates a special endpoint and then return tables and data represented in html form.

-The default route is `/database-table/view`, but you are able to use any other route via settings.

 ## Get started

 1. Install the [nuget](https://www.nuget.org/packages/MaximGorbatyuk.Utils.AspNetCore.DatabaseView):